DataseekCN/ipfs-vscode-extension/README.md

 > Q: Where are the IPFS software installed?
 A: IPFS node binary is stored in VS Code Global Storage directory  associated with the extension.
 This will not be interfering with your normal IPFS installation.

+> Q: Is the project activtly maintained?
+A: The project currently is on maintenance mode as the last grant milestone which covers a 12 months service period was retracted by Filecoin Foundation.
+We are seeking alternative funds to continue service future upgrades of the project.